 Pain & Gain is about that American Dream and that very fallacy.
 Michael Bay may not be the first name that comes to mind with such subject matter, but he handles it incredibly well.
-Its plot is easily summed up, but the story has much for the viewer to unpack and a second, maybe even a third viewing, would benefit such a movie.
-The characters seem simple, but all the things that complicated every one of us complicate them.
+Its plot is easily summed up, but the story has much for the viewer to unpack, and a second, maybe even a third viewing, would benefit such a movie.
+The characters seem simple, but all the things that complicate every one of us complicate them.
 They are stupid, tragically so, but that doesn’t mean that they don’t believe the words that come out of their mouths.
-They are broken individuals who are looking for their slice of the pie, and they want to work for it, they just don’t know how.
-They take short cuts: steroids, drugs, extortion, anything that appears before them the second they need it.
-It might not even be their fault, they might actually be the product of a society that values success without much regard for effort.
-Hard work replaced by shortcuts, a giant business that has been packaged for the average dope that thinks that success and happiness is just around the corner, if only they knew the right street to walk down.
+They are broken individuals who are looking for their slice of the pie, and they want to work for it; they just don’t know how.
+They take shortcuts: steroids, drugs, extortion, anything that appears before them the second they need it.
+It might not even be their fault; they might actually be the product of a society that values success without much regard for effort.
+Hard work replaced by shortcuts, a giant business that has been packaged for the average dope that thinks that success and happiness are just around the corner, if only they knew the right street to walk down.

-It all starts with Daniel Lugo (Mark Wahlberg), a personal trainer and a man who believes that he deserves the house, the car, the sandwich company, and the riding lawn mower that his sleaze ball client, Victor Kershaw (Tony Shalhoub), worked so hard to get.
-Kershaw is not a likable or nice guy, no doubt about that, but boy did he earn every damn penny he has.
+It all starts with Daniel Lugo (Mark Wahlberg), a personal trainer and a man who believes that he deserves the house, the car, the sandwich company, and the riding lawn mower that his sleazeball client, Victor Kershaw (Tony Shalhoub), worked so hard to get.
+Kershaw is not a likable or nice guy, no doubt about that, but boy, did he earn every damn penny he has.
 I wonder if that thought even crossed Lugo’s mind.
 But Lugo is the kind of guy who is always thinking, but rarely is he thoughtful.
-Lugo is closer to Tom Wolfe’s ‘Master of the Universe’ from Bonfire of the Vanities than he does with the common criminal, and that is giving the common criminal a lot of credit.
+Lugo has more in common with Tom Wolfe’s “Master of the Universe” from Bonfire of the Vanities than he does with the common criminal, and that is giving the common criminal a lot of credit.

-Much like a quarterback on Monday morning, a director either gets too much of the credit if his team won, or too much of the shellacking if his team lost.
-Rolling out one Transformers movie after the next, Bay became a whipping boy for film critics, and not for undue reasons.
-Pain & Gain shows that Bay is capable of much more, and that he can do comedy, very, very well.
+Much like a quarterback on Monday morning, a director either gets too much of the credit if his team won or too much of the shellacking if his team lost.
+Rolling out one Transformers movie after the next, Bay became a whipping boy for film critics and not for undue reasons.
+Pain & Gain shows that Bay is capable of much more and that he can do comedy very, very well.
 The humor of this movie stems from absurdity, but most importantly, it comes from depicting it bluntly.
 This is, unfortunately, based on a true story, and the movie will pause briefly at the most absurd moments to remind us of that.
 Truth is stranger than fiction, and even though the events take place in 1994 and 1995, the sentiments expressed still exist in post-recession America.
-Lugo held the same sentiment in 1995 than many in the Occupy movement do today, that so much more could be done with that money than they are doing with it.
-Lugo doesn’t just want to tax the rich to pay for everyone else, he wants to actually take it from them.
-I would be willing to be that there are a lot more Daniel Lugos out there in 2013 and they might be willing to go to the same lengths.
-The Victor Kershaws of the world better watch out, they’re coming for you.
+Lugo held the same sentiment in 1995 that many in the Occupy movement do today, that so much more could be done with that money than they are doing with it.
+Lugo doesn’t just want to tax the rich to pay for everyone else; he wants to actually take it from them.
+I would be willing to be that there are a lot more Daniel Lugos out there in 2013, and they might be willing to go to the same lengths.
+The Victor Kershaws of the world better watch out; they’re coming for you.